RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Ultimately a question of fact.
     - Note: only the defendant needs to be acting in trade or commerce: not the plaintiff.
     - Lubidineuse v Bevanere Pty Ltd (1984) 3 FCR 1
-      - ‘In determining whether, in a particular case, that test is met it is relevant to consider inter alia the character of the parties involved – which I assume to include whether they are people who have engaged, or are about to engage, in commercial activities – whether the transaction is motivated by business, as distinct from personal, reasons and whether the person whose conduct is under attack played an active part in the transaction.’
+      - 'In determining whether, in a particular case, that test is met it is relevant to consider inter alia the character of the parties involved – which I assume to include whether they are people who have engaged, or are about to engage, in commercial activities – whether the transaction is motivated by business, as distinct from personal, reasons and whether the person whose conduct is under attack played an active part in the transaction.'
 (12, Wilcox J)
     - Bevanere Pty Ltd v Lubidineuse (1985) 7 FCR 325
-      - ‘The sale of the clinic should not be viewed in isolation from the totality of the appellant's commercial activities
+      - 'The sale of the clinic should not be viewed in isolation from the totality of the appellant's commercial activities
-      - The mere fact that it was the sale of a capital asset did not deprive it of its character as a transaction in trade or commerce.’
+      - The mere fact that it was the sale of a capital asset did not deprive it of its character as a transaction in trade or commerce.'
       - But that is not to say that a corporation must engage in multiple transactions of a similar kind for it to be engaged in trade or commerce
-      - In our opinion, the making of the arrangements necessary to dispose of the clinic were part and parcel of the totality of the appellant's activities in trade or commerce.’
+      - In our opinion, the making of the arrangements necessary to dispose of the clinic were part and parcel of the totality of the appellant's activities in trade or commerce.'
       - But if the transaction is motivated by business, then it may be trade or commerc
     - Houghton v Arms (2006) 225 CLR 553
       - while in most cases, the focus would be on the nature of the business of the party making the representation, [s 18] was not so limited;
         - in particular, the section did not, in terms, refer to the trade or commerce of any particular corporation
     - Tobacco Institute of Australia Ltd v Australian Federation of Consumer Organisations Inc (1992) 38 FCR 1
-      - ‘There can be no doubt that a corporation, formed to promote the interests of a particular industry or whose activities are directed at representing members of that industry in promotional activities, acts "in trade or commerce" when conveying representations about that industry's product to the general public.’
+      - 'There can be no doubt that a corporation, formed to promote the interests of a particular industry or whose activities are directed at representing members of that industry in promotional activities, acts "in trade or commerce" when conveying representations about that industry's product to the general public.'
     - Exceptions
-      -  “Private” sales of land not in the course of a business or money-making activity.
+      -  "Private" sales of land not in the course of a business or money-making activity.
 Eg, sale of a family home.
-      - O’Brien v Smolonogov (1983) 53 ALR 107
+      - O'Brien v Smolonogov (1983) 53 ALR 107
-        - ‘But, in our view, there mere use, by a person not acting in the course of carrying on a business, of facilities commonly employed in commercial transactions, cannot transform a dealing which lacks any business character into something done in trade or commerce.’
+        - 'But, in our view, there mere use, by a person not acting in the course of carrying on a business, of facilities commonly employed in commercial transactions, cannot transform a dealing which lacks any business character into something done in trade or commerce.'
 (114, The Court)
-      - If the defendant was not acting ‘in trade or commerce’, then the plaintiff will need to prove common law misrepresentation.
+      - If the defendant was not acting 'in trade or commerce', then the plaintiff will need to prove common law misrepresentation.
     - Shahid v Australasian College of Dermatologists (2008) 168 FCR 46
       - [182] ... first, that the expression "trade or commerce" should be so read as to include any professional activity; secondly, that a professional activity will only be such as is unequivocally and distinctively characteristic of the carrying on of a profession; but thirdly, that whether the activity should also be such that, when done in the carrying on of a profession, it bears a trading or commercial character is an open question.
     - Kowalczuk v Accom Finance [2008] NSWCA 343 [351]
       - I conclude that the fact that Dalla was engaged in professional activities as a solicitor is not in itself sufficient reason why section [18] cannot apply to him.
-      - The provision by Dalla of legal advice to Kowalczuk was carried out “in trade or commerce”, within the meaning of section [18].
+      - The provision by Dalla of legal advice to Kowalczuk was carried out "in trade or commerce", within the meaning of section [18].
 - MISLEADING OR DECEPTIVE CONDUCT 3
   - Butcher v Lachlan Elder Realty Pty Ltd (2004) 218 CLR 592
     - Misleading def, deceptive def, misleading or deceptive defintion, misleading and deceptive def